CodesbyUnnati/SRE-Talk-Demo/README.md

 # 🚀 SRE Failure Patterns Demo

-A hands-on demo to **visually explain how small issues turn into big outages** — perfect for SRE talks, workshops, and live demos.
+A hands-on demo to **visually explain how small issues turn into big outages**

 ---